LesegoTN/Applied-Data-Science-Capstone-Project---Space-X/README.md

 This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.

 This dataset includes a record for each payload carried during a SpaceX mission into outer space.

+### Data Collection
+Data sets were collected using the Space X REST API: hhtps://api.spacexdata.com/v4.
+This API will give us data about launches, including information about the rocket used, payload delivered, launch specifications, landing specifications, and landing outcome.